ibm-cloud-docs/watson-assistant/build-custom-extension.md

 When you create a custom extension, you import an OpenAPI document that describes the REST API of an external service. {{site.data.keyword.conversationshort}} parses the OpenAPI document to identify the operations supported by the external service, along with information about the input parameters and response for each operation and supported authentication methods.

-After this processing has completed, the custom extension becomes available as a new integration that you can connect to the assistant in either the Draft or Live environment.
+After this processing has completed, the custom extension becomes available as a new integration that you can connect to the assistant in the Draft or Live environment.
 Your assistant can then use the extension to send requests to the external service based on conversations with your customers.
 Values included in the response from the service are then mapped to action variables, which can be accessed by subsequent action steps.

 (For more information about connecting a custom extension to an assistant, see [Add a custom extension](/docs/watson-assistant?topic=watson-assistant-add-custom-extension).)

 ## Preparing the API definition
 {: #build-custom-extension-openapi-file}

 To create a custom extension, you need access to an OpenAPI document that describes the REST API you want to integrate with.
 Many third-party services publish OpenAPI documents that describe their APIs, which you can download and import.
-If you need to connect to an API that your company maintains, you can use standard tools to create an OpenAPI document describing it.
+For an API that your company maintains, you can use standard tools to create an OpenAPI document describing it.
 (For more information about creating an OpenAPI document, see [OpenAPI 3.0 Tutorial](https://support.smartbear.com/swaggerhub/docs/tutorials/openapi-3-tutorial.html).)

 The OpenAPI document must satisfy the following requirements and restrictions:

 - The document must conform to the OpenAPI 3.0 specification.
-If you have an OpenAPI (or Swagger) document that uses an earlier version of the specification, you can use the online [Swagger editor](https://editor.swagger.io/) or other tools to convert it to OpenAPI 3.0.
+If you have an OpenAPI (or Swagger) document that uses an earlier version of the specification, you can use the online [Swagger editor](https://editor.swagger.io/) to convert it to OpenAPI 3.0.
 - The document must be in JSON format (YAML is not supported).
 If you have a YAML document, you can use the online [Swagger editor](https://editor.swagger.io/) to convert it to JSON.
 - Each operation must have a clear and concise `summary`.
 The text of the summary is used in the UI to describe the operations that are available from an action, so it should be short and meaningful to someone who is building an assistant.
 - [Relative URLs](https://swagger.io/docs/specification/api-host-and-base-path/#relative-urls){: external} are currently not supported.
 - Only `Basic`, `Bearer`, and `API key` authentication are supported.
 - References using `$ref` are currently not supported.
 (All schemas and other definitions must be inline.)
-- Schemas defined using `anyOf`, `oneOf`, or `allOf` are currently not supported.
+- Schemas defined using `anyOf`, `oneOf`, and `allOf` are currently not supported.
 - Arrays are not supported in request bodies.
 You can import a document that defines requests that take arrays, but the assistant will not be able to pass values for these parameters.
 - Arrays in response bodies are included, but individual values in an array are not mapped to separate action variables.
 These values can be accessed from an assistant only by writing expressions in the JSON editor.